Be Not Beholden to Platforms

 Solution

-This guide will show you how to mitigate this problem and put you more in control.
+You can mitigate this problem and put yourself more in control of your digital life.
 You can then more safely use government/corporate platforms when needed.
-By owning a domain you control, people can find you where you want them to find you.
-If you must leave a platform by choice or by force, it is not such a big deal since people can easily know where to find you.
-You can also expand your own web site in any way you want.
+By owning a domain you control, people can always find you where you want them to find you.
+If you must leave a platform by choice or by force, it is less of an impact because people know where to find you.

 This does not solve the problem with platforms.
 The solution to that is leaving platforms altogether and moving to decentralized instances connected by common protocols like we have here on Ravergram.club.